MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 ### Step 1: Prepare your source environment

 The _source environment_ is the Customer Insights - Journeys environment you are copying _from_.
-To prepare your source environment for copying, [Open the Power Platform admin center](power-platform-admin-center.md) and make sure that the Customer Insights - Journeys application and its related solutions are all up to date on your source environment, as described in [Keep Customer Insights - Journeys up to date](apply-updates.md).
+To prepare your source environment for copying, [Open the installation management area](uninstall.md) and make sure that the Customer Insights - Journeys application and its related solutions are all up to date on your source environment, as described in [Keep Customer Insights - Journeys up to date](apply-updates.md).

 ### Step 2: Prepare your target environment